What is an appendectomy?

 An appendectomy is surgery to take out the appendix.
 This organ is a small sac that is shaped like a finger.
 It's attached to the large intestine.

 Appendicitis happens when the appendix becomes infected and inflamed.
 An appendectomy is the main treatment for it.
 If surgery is delayed, the inflamed appendix may burst.
 A burst appendix can cause serious health problems.

-If your child's appendix has burst, he or she may need an emergency surgery to remove the burst appendix.
+If the appendix has burst, your child may need an emergency surgery to remove the burst appendix.

 Before surgery, your child will get medicine to make him or her sleep.